II - PRODUCTION - THE LIVES

 I went.
 I had to.
 It was too good to pass up on.
 When would I ever get the chance to go with my best friends in an RV trip through Scandanavia to see the midnight sun?
 Probably never.
 And so, every day I’d be on my laptop, sitting at the RV’s table, writing my dissertations.

 Is this wrong of me?
 I can’t tell.
-I’ve re-read this paragraph several times and can sense that something in my thought process makes me sound like a privileged asshole.
-But still, I want to stand by it: shouldn’t we be assholes about this?
+I’ve re-read the preceding paragraph several times and can sense that something in my thought process makes me sound like a cynical, privileged, entitled prick.
+Obviously, given all the misery in the world and social injustice within even the richest societies, I have no right to be picky and annoyed with all the jobs and studies and opportunities life throws our way.
+But still, I want to stand by it: shouldn’t we be assholes about this, even just a little bit, at the end of our affluent day?
 What’s the alternative?
 Not being able to lead a life where we do something we have chosen and designed?

 Anyways, after the London shoot and trip to Scandinavia, I returned to Paris, put the film on hold for a couple months, locked myself in my room and finished writing my dissertations.
 While my research in International Relations is of little interest here (my paper was about understanding the current negativity in academia and public discourse towards the idea of a global government), my research in Philosophy raised some interesting questions related to the themes of psi.
 My subject matter was radical human life extension, and whether there are good reasons to believe that in a future world where humans could live indefinitely, our motivation would be negatively impacted to the point where we would no longer do anything.
 Part of this study led me to research the effect of time constraints on behavior and decision-making, and extrapolate that to the effect of biological deadlines (old age and death) on how we conduct our lives and chose to do what we do.

-One intuitive objection to an infinite time which is of particular relevance here is that if we were to overcome natural death and thus had all the time in the world to do all the possible things that may be available to us, we would end up doing nothing at all.
+One intuitive objection to an infinite time which is of particular relevance here is that if we were to overcome natural death and thus had all the time in the world to do all possible things, we would end up doing nothing at all.
 Paralysis would be the consequence of freedom.
-People usually come to this conclusion by one of two avenues: the first, and more common fear, is that with no deadline, there would be a lack of time pressure, and so we would continuously procrastinate, get bored, lose interest and end up doing nothing out of laziness; the second is that by suddenly facing an infinite amount of possibilities, our problem would no longer be which ones to choose and which ones to give up on, but where to start, and given that the loss of opportunity scarcity would rob each choice of its relative value (thus making it hard to construct preferences), we would become locked in a paralysis, never knowing where to start.
+People usually come to this conclusion by one of two avenues: the first, and more common fear, is that with no deadline, there would be a lack of time pressure, and so we would continuously procrastinate, get bored, lose interest and end up doing nothing out of laziness and lethargy; the second is that by suddenly facing an infinite amount of possibilities, our problem would no longer be which ones to choose and which ones to give up on, but where to start, and given that the loss of opportunity scarcity would rob each choice of its relative value (thus making it hard to construct preferences), we would become locked in a paralysis, never knowing where to begin.
 Consequently, the underlying assumption here is that we are either naturally will-less or weak-willed.

 This common view of human will seemed to me completely misguided, which is why I wanted to study it.
 First of all, if we had much more time to live, we would no longer face the obligation of “choosing one life,” meaning we could conceivably be a doctor for 50 years and go back to school and become and engineer for 50 and then, why not, be a painter for another 50 years.
 Paralysis in the face of a choice only makes sense if the choice entails giving up on the forsaken options.
 Indeed, the paralysis that people fear stems from the fact that many choices are mutually exclusive.
 If you can only afford one trip but you’re hesitating between Australia and Patagonia, or you can only pursue one career but you’re hesitating between doctor and footballer, the fact you can’t do both can realistically lead to a form of paralysis – out of fear of regretting the chosen path and never being able to experience the forsaken one.
 But these are mutually exclusive only because of time scarcity: if you had more time, you could conceivably do both and so they are not mutually exclusive anymore.
 If you knew you could do both, one after the other (and while there may be tricky decisions to make in order to decide which to do first) I fail to see how one would end up choosing nothing rather than both, or, indeed, everything.